 In the front sitting room there was this really interesting and well executed paint treatment that looked like grasscloth wallpaper.
 They even painted it in sections that mimicked where you might see the edge of one wallpaper roll meeting another.

-This house featured the new home trend of dual master bedrooms – one on the first floor and one on the second.
+This house featured the new home trend of dual main bedrooms – one on the first floor and one on the second.
 Here’s the one upstairs (this picture doesn’t do the tufted headboard’s immense size any justice).

 The girls bedroom strayed a bit from the rest of the home’s style (well, in color scheme at least).
 It seems to have been inspired by the chandelier, so we thought bringing in some of the yellow touches was nice, like those lamp shades on either side of the bed.